-100 evangelical leaders buy ad to denounce Trump's refugee ban
+100 evangelical leaders sign ad denouncing Trump's refugee ban

 Dozens of religious leaders have denounced the executive order, and several states and legal organizations have sued to stop its implementation.
 On Tuesday, the 9th US Circuit Court of Appeals heard oral arguments for and against the ban.

 The evangelicals' advertisement, which is slated to run in The Washington Post, is signed by 100 prominent evangelical pastors and authors, including some who rarely wade into politics.
+It is address to Trump and Vice President Mike Pence.

 Signees include Pastor Timothy Keller of Redeemer Presbyterian Church in New York, Christian author Ann Voskamp, Bill and Lynne Hybels of Willow Creek Community Church, preacher and author Max Lucado, Pastor Eugene Cho of Quest Church and Leith Anderson, president of the National Association of Evangelicals.

 CNN obtained an early copy of the advertisement, which appears in the name of World Relief, an evangelical relief organization that has resettled thousands of refugees in the United States.
+In addition to the leaders who signed the print ad, hundreds more have endorsed its message online, said Scott Arbeiter, World Relief's President.

 "As Christian pastors and leaders, we are deeply concerned by the recently announced moratorium on refugee resettlement," the evangelicals' advertisement says.
 "As Christians, we have a historic call expressed over two thousand years, to serve the suffering.
 We cannot abandon this call now."